Suicide Prevention

 Marine Corps Community Services is here to help.

-The USMC focus on suicide prevention is multi-faceted and incorporates programs aimed at holistic well-being for our Marines and their Families.
+The USMC focus on suicide prevention is multi-faceted and incorporates programs aimed at strengthening the well-being for our Marines and their Families.
 Marine Corps Community Services (MCCS) programs and off-base assistance are available to connect Marines and their families to help them achieve healthy outcomes when faced with the stressors of life.

 Related Articles